Julian Hearn's Bio

 I built my first company (Mash up Media) from scratch as the sole founder with £1,500 investment.
 Within three years Mash up Media was making over £2.5 million profit per year, and I successfully sold it to Internetbrands in 2011.

 I’m now the founder of Huel which I bootstrapped to over £40m in revenue, and a valuation of £220m within four years of launch.
+We've just completed our 8th year in which we generated £185m rev + ebitda profitable.

 Just email for high-res versions (julian at huel dot com)